AzraelSomniorum/IntroAI/PseudoCode With Actual Code.md

     return new_grid, new_herbivore1_hunger, new_carnivore1_hunger, new_herbivore2_hunger, new_carnivore2_hunger, new_herbivore3_hunger, new_carnivore3_hunger, disaster_counter
 ```
+Function update(grid, hunger_grids, disaster_counter):
+    If a random disaster occurs:
+        Set disaster_counter to its duration.
     For each grid cell (i, j):
         Update plants (layers 0-2):
             - Plants die if herbivores are nearby.
             - Regenerate plants under certain conditions (e.g., 3 neighbors).
         Update herbivores (layers 3-5):
             - Move randomly.
             - If grass is nearby, eat grass and reset hunger.
             - If hunger exceeds a limit, the herbivore dies.
             - Reproduce under specific neighbor conditions.
         Update carnivores (layers 6-8):
             - Move randomly.
             - If herbivores are nearby, eat herbivores and reset hunger.
             - If hunger exceeds a limit, the carnivore dies.
             - Reproduce under specific neighbor conditions.
     Return updated grid, hunger grids, and disaster counter.

 ---

 ```python
 cmap = mcolors.ListedColormap(['white', 'yellow','green','blue', 'purple','orange','pink', 'red', 'cyan', 'brown'])